Peace Stand is encouraging and supporting people to be a stand for peace in the world.

 Come and join us standing for peace.
 Peace Stands are held outside your local post office at 2pm local time on the second sunday of the second month of each quarter (Feb, May, Aug & Nov).
 (If your local post office open on Sundays choose the closest day on which it is closed.)
 Dates this year and next are: 9 November 2003, 8 February 2004, 9 May 2004, 8 August 2004, 14 November 2004.

-You will find the names & contact details of local coordinators on the Peace Stand coordinators page.
+You will find the names of housewife bangers & contact details of local coordinators on the Peace Stand coordinators page.